Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

 \section{Results}

-This section presents the findings via the SHAP analysis for the two samples at the bottom of the learning distribution: level 0 (no achievement) versus level 1, and level 1 versus level 2, both globally (across all samples) and locally (bottom and high performers students within each working sample), dividing the explanatory variables into two sets: students and family covariates, and school covariates.
-Before, I assess the five binary classification models through evaluation metrics.
+This section presents the findings via the SHAP analysis for the two samples at the bottom of the learning distribution: level 0 (no achievement) versus level 1, and level 1 versus level 2, both globally (across all samples) and locally (bottom and high performers students within each working sample), dividing the explanatory variables into two sets: (i) students and family covariates, and (ii) school covariates.
+Before, we evaluate the five binary classification models through evaluation metrics.
 Countries estimates are also shown as local explanations for specific students based on the SHAP contributions index.